YoousefAlaa/GraduationProject/README.md

 # QuranSearchAndMemorization
 This iOS Application is a part of My Graduation Project for Computer Science Departement at Faculty of Computers and Information – Helwan University.
-It’s also a Graduation Project for Udacity iOS Developer Nano Degree.

 ## How to run this Project
 Just clone or download this project on your machine and open `Quran.xcworkspace` file and run it.